 After taking part for three years in the Burgess Hill Fairtrade Festival, the orchestra has for the past two years performed as part of the Burgess Hill Summer Festival in June.
-These concerts – early on a Sunday evening, in the Festival Marquee – have proved very popular and have brought our music to a new audience.
+These concerts – on a Sunday afternoon, in the Festival Marquee – have proved very popular and have brought our music to a new audience.

 We see the orchestra as part of the local community, and continue to look for ways in which we can help everyone both to enjoy and to create classical music.